melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

     !!! question "Can you locate an exon in the MYRF gene that is present in transcripts expressed in the brain but not in the pancreas?"

-    !!! question "Does this alternative splicing event result in a frame shife of the coding sequence?"
+    !!! question "Does this alternative splicing event result in a frame shift of the coding sequence?"

+    !!! question "How many amino acids are there in the protein products for each MYRF transcript?"

 2. **The FACS derived data from the [Tabular Muris](https://tabula-muris.ds.czbiohub.org/) cell type data can be visualised as a coverage plot**
     * Start at the view of the NTRK2 gene in the human genome and navigate to the Ntrk2 gene in the mouse genome using the 'View in other genomes tool'.
         * <ss>Toolbar</ss> <ss>View</ss> <ss>In Other Genomes</ss> (Convert)
         * select New Genome:Mouse , New Assembly:GRC38/mm10, click on 'Submit'
         * select the region with the greatest homology
+    * Click on the bar chart icon for the Tabular muris data in the default view to see a summary bar chart of the cell type data.
-    * Configure the Tabular Muris track by selecting it from the blue bar collection.
+    * To see a copverage plot of the expression data we have to configure the Tabular Muris track by selecting it from the blue bar collection.
         * Hide 'Cell expression'
         * Select 'Genome coverage' to full
         * Select 'submit'<br>
-**This can look like a bit too much data to manage as there are very many tracks and the default track height is set very high.
-But it's easy to simplify it by focusing on cell types of interest.**
+**This can look a bit overwhelming as there are very many tracks and the default track height is set very high.
+But it's easy to simplify it by focusing on a few cell types of interest.**
     * Right click on the grey bar to 'configure the track set'.
-        * Change track height to 30
+        * Change **Track height:** to 30
-        * for 'data view scaling' select group autoscale
+        * for **Data view scaling:** select 'group auto-scale'
-        * clear all the subtracks and then manually select only a few cell types of interest:
+        * clear all the subtracks and then manually select only these few cell types of interest:
             * astrocyte Cv
             * Bergmann glial Cv
             * microglia Cv
             * neuron Cv
             * oligodendrocyte Cv
             * OPC Cv

-    !!! question "Which cell type has the highest level expression in this dataset?"
+    !!! question "Which cell type has the highest level expression of NTRK2 in this dataset?"

     * Change the 'Data view scaling' to autoscale to dataview.
         * Export a PDF image of the genome view: <ss>Toolbar</ss> <ss>View</ss> <ss>PDF/PS</ss> select 'Download the current browser graphic in PDF'
     ![browser_pdf](./media/mm10_Ntrk2.png)

-    !!! question "Which cell type(s) express the long and short transcripts for NTRK2?"
+    !!! question "Which cell type(s) express the long and short transcripts of NTRK2?"

 3. **Mouse CNS cell type expression data can also be validated using an independent single cell dataset of mouse cortex from the [Linnarsson lab](http://linnarssonlab.org/)**.